reececomo/tinybuf/README.md

 ## Why?

-Both _Protocol Buffers_ and _FlatBuffers_ are heavy, language-agnostic options that have limited encoding options and rely on clunky external tooling. **tinybuf** is optimized for speed & performance, ✨ plus developer productivity.
+_FlatBuffers_ and _Protocol Buffers_ are heavy, cross-platform libraries that have limited encodings, and depend on clumsy external tooling. **tinybuf** is optimized for speed, performance, and ✨ developer productivity.
 See [comparison table](#-comparison-table) for more.

 ## Sample Usage
 *Easily encode to and from binary formats*